Covered Calls for Retirees: Boost Your Cash Flow While Reducing Risk

 Selling calls without a plan.
 Set clear strike prices and timelines.

 Forgetting taxes and fees.
-Premiums are taxable, and costs can eat into profits.
+Premiums are taxable, and costs can eat into profits — how dividends are taxed in retirement covers the basics on how different account types and income types affect your tax bill.

 If covered calls feel too complex, you might prefer simpler strategies like the 4% rule vs dividend income, which offer more straightforward ways to plan cash flow